-Hepatitis B T/D Booster Polio MMR Varicella 3 doses Proof of booster within 5 years 2 doses-measles 1 dose-mumps 1 dose-rubella 1 dose or 2 if 1st is given after age 13
+Hepatitis B T/D Booster Polio MMR Varicella 3 doses Proof of booster within 5 years 3 or more doses · · 1 dose or 2 if 1st is given after age 13

 During the first week of school, you will be given information regarding various insurance plans.
 If you need assistance obtaining health insurance, please contact the school nurse.